Nutomic/localroute/README.md

+### This project is deprecated, as it has been merged into ControlDLNA

 ## Description

 This application provides a playback route for the Android Mediarouter, that allows apps using Mediarouter to play media to the local device.